scholarworks/sipity/README.md

 ### Services

+Of particular note is the Sip::Repository class.
+Here are methods for interacting with the persistence layer; either by way of commands or queries.

-The grand dumping bucket of objects that do things.
+It can also represent the grand dumping bucket of objects that do things.